The Circumstances & Situations of Life

 Because of the above reasons, I believe the word “rah” should be translated as “calamity” making it a contrasting opposite to the word “peace” in the verse.
 This also reinforces the earlier material in this Learning Activity where we have detailed that God uses the circumstances and situations in our lives.

 In conclusion, we see that our lives consist of both the good times and what we would call the bad times.
-Our lives are sprinkled with both types of experiences, and both are needed for us to grow spiritually.
+Our lives are sprinkled with both types of experiences, and both are used for us to grow spiritually.
 When “good times” come we thank God and use our prosperity for and in His name.
 When “bad times” come, we chose not to resent them, but rather ask and seek for what it is we can learn from these refining experiences to fashion us into better servants and expressers of the Spirit of Christ within us.

 Click on Self-Check below to check your understanding.